Skip to main content

 2

 Tip 2: Put down more than the minimum.
-Going from 20% to 30% down on a challenged-credit Saskatchewan forestry deal can drop the rate by multiple percentage points and widen the lender pool.
-If the machine will generate strong winter-season revenue, borrowing less and putting more down is almost always the right trade.
+Moving from 20 to 30 per cent down can drop the rate by several points and widen the lender pool.
+If the machine will generate strong winter revenue, borrowing less and putting more down is almost always the right trade.

 3

 Tip 3: Target skidders and log trucks first.
-If you are rebuilding credit and need to get into a first or replacement machine, start with a skidder or a log truck — broader resale markets, easier financing.
-Land the easier deal, build 12-18 months of clean payment history, then finance the specialized iron at better terms.
+Rebuilding credit and need to get into a machine?
+Start with a skidder or log truck — broader resale, easier financing.
+Land the easier deal, build 12–18 months of clean payment history, then finance the specialized iron at better terms.

 4

-Tip 4: Document the full Saskatchewan revenue cycle.
-Pull 12 months of business bank statements that include a winter cutting season.
-Highlight the deposits.
-Show the lender that the seasonal low is expected and that reserves carry the operation through breakup.
-Organized, confident revenue documentation signals a real Saskatchewan operation.
+Tip 4: Document the full Saskatchewan cycle — including the fire year.
+Pull 12 months of business bank statements that include a winter cutting season, highlight the deposits, and show that the seasonal low is expected and reserves carry the operation through breakup.
+If a fire season cut into a stretch of statements, say so in writing — 2025 hit nearly the whole northern industry and lenders who know the province understand it.

 5

-Tip 5: Write a credit explanation letter specific to your situation.
-If your credit dropped because a prime paid late, because the 2023 or 2024 fire season killed your volumes, because a mill curtailment pulled the work, because a divorce split your finances — put it in writing.
-A short, factual explanation of what happened and what has changed since is surprisingly effective with underwriters who have authority to make exceptions.
+Tip 5: Write a credit-explanation letter specific to your situation.
+If your credit dropped because a prime paid late, because the 2025 fire season killed weeks of volume, because a mill curtailment pulled work, or because a divorce split your finances — put it in writing.
+A short, factual note on what happened and what has changed since is surprisingly effective with underwriters who have authority to make exceptions.

 6

 Tip 6: Use a forestry-aware broker.
-The wrong lender is not just a no — it is a wasted hard credit pull and sometimes a flag on your file for being over-shopped.
-A broker who already knows which lenders approve Saskatchewan forestry collateral at your credit tier submits the file once, to the right place, on a single pull.
+The wrong lender is not just a no — it is a wasted hard pull and sometimes an over-shopped flag on your file.
+A broker who already knows which lenders approve Saskatchewan forestry collateral at your tier submits the file once, to the right place, on a single pull.

 Common Mistakes on Saskatchewan Bad-Credit Logging Files

 Applying at three or four banks before trying anything else.
-Multiple hard pulls inside a short window can commonly cost you meaningful score points, which on a challenged-credit Saskatchewan file is often the difference between approval and decline.
-Go through one channel — a broker — or be very deliberate about which one or two lenders you approach directly.
+Multiple hard pulls in a short window can cost meaningful score points — often the difference between approval and decline on a challenged-credit file.
+Go through one channel, or be very deliberate about which one or two lenders you approach directly.

 Buying specialized iron before the contracts support it.
-Financing a full harvesting spread on the assumption that an FMA or mill contract will come is the fastest way to trouble.
+Financing a full harvesting spread on the assumption that an FMA allocation or a One Sky-driven contract will materialize is the fastest way to trouble.
 Match the equipment to the work you have actually signed, not the work you are hoping to sign.

-Ignoring the true cost of running Saskatchewan forestry iron.
-Fuel, bars, chains, saw teeth, cutting-head maintenance, winter-grade lubricants, and the cost of moving equipment between cut blocks across remote northern Saskatchewan add up fast.
-Budget the full picture, not just the monthly payment — cash flow breakdowns mid-winter are what destroy payment history.
+Ignoring the true cost of running northern Saskatchewan iron.
+Fuel, bars, chains, saw teeth, cutting-head maintenance, winter-grade lubricants, and moving equipment between remote cutblocks add up fast.
+Budget the full picture, not just the monthly payment — a mid-winter cash-flow breakdown is what destroys payment history.

 Silence when a payment is going to be late.
-Breakup, a fire season shutdown, a mill curtailment, a late-paying licensee — these things happen in Saskatchewan forestry.
-Lenders who know the province will often work with you on a temporary deferral if you call before the payment is due.
+Breakup, a fire-season shutdown, a mill curtailment, a late-paying shareholder — these happen in Saskatchewan forestry.
+Lenders who know the province will often arrange a temporary deferral if you call before the payment is due.
 Silence followed by a missed payment is what triggers collections.
-Our guide on equipment financing default walks through the mechanics and what to do if you are heading that way.
+Our guide on equipment financing default covers the mechanics.

 Hiding past credit events instead of explaining them.
 Underwriters will see the file.
 What they will not see unless you provide it is the Saskatchewan-specific context.
 Proactively addressing a bankruptcy, consumer proposal, or collections period with a short written explanation almost always reads better than letting the underwriter guess.